imayank45/DVC-Data-Versoning/README.md

 Now track again the dataset with "dvc add data/"
 To track changes with git "git add .gitignore data.dvc" To enable auto staging run "dvc config core.autostage true"

+## Step8:
+Commit and push with "dvc commit" and "dvc push"